yasutakatou/IMS/README.md

 # usecase

-1. Decide with your team what reaction you want the responded to be. -> config [Label]
+1. What alert messages will you respond to?
+Decide with your team what alert messages you will respond to, or ignore. -> config [Label]
-2. Get the ID of the slack channel where you want the string to be detected. -> config
+2. Decide on a channel for message retrieval, a channel for incident management, and a channel for reporting. -> config [Incidents]
-3. Get the ID of the slack channel you want to have incidents checked.
-(Separate channels, etc. If necessary.)
+3. ecide which reaction mark will be used to mark the item as handled. -> config [Label]
-4. Use the test option to configure the string and time you want to detect. -> config [Rules]
+4. Define the channel for report output.-> config [Report]

 # config file

 Configs format is tab split values.
-The definition is ignored if you put sharp(#) at the beginning.
+The definition is ignore if you put sharp(#) at the beginning.

 ## auto read suppot

-config file supported auto read. so, you rewrite config file, tool not necessaly rerun, tool just read this.
+config file supported auto read. so, you rewrite config file, tool not necessaly rerun, tool just this.

 ## [Rules]